attempering/at-engine/doc/cfg-options.md

 #### II.G.3.
 Adaptive averaging

-The CST algorithm uses average energy to establish runtime estimates of the partition function.
+The adaptive tempering algorithm uses average energy to establish runtime estimates of the partition function.
 Such estimates serve as the weights of the temperature ensemble and determine how many visits a certain temperature would receive.